 During the fourth quarter of fiscal 2013, we initiated a restructuring plan (the "Fiscal 2013-2014 Plan") that was intended to reduce our operating expenses primarily in North America, Europe and Asia.
 Activities under the Fiscal 2013-2014 Plan included reductions in workforce and facility downsizing of our Santa Clara, California headquarters and certain international field offices.
 We completed the restructuring activities under the Fiscal 2013-2014 Plan as of June 27, 2014.
-Payments related to the accrued restructuring liability balance for this plan will be paid through fiscal 2019.
+Payments related to the accrued restructuring liability balance for this plan are expected to be fully paid in fiscal 2020.